10, June 2021

 What are Learning Outcomes?

-Learning outcomes are simple statements that describe what students should achieve and be able to do at the end of a specific period of time.
+Learning outcomes means how much knowledge or skills a student should acquire through various assignments, course, class or programs, by the end of a specific time period.
 They are observable and measurable by knowledge, skills, abilities, values, etc. Learning outcomes describe clearly what it is you want your students to be able to do by the end of a course.

 The learning outcomes focus more on student performance rather than they do on traditional techniques or courses.